 Module 4: Strategic Retention and Intervention

-This module focuses on strategic retention and intervention, which includes retaining highly effective teachers and intervening to support teachers who are not meeting performance standards.
+This module focuses on teacher strategic retention and intervention, which includes retaining highly effective teachers and intervening to support teachers who are not meeting performance standards.
 Specifically, this module emphasizes the importance of developing strategies for struggling and high-performing teachers.
-As with topics in previous modules, you should start to think about retention and intervention strategies at the beginning of the school year by considering multiple data sources you could use to identify teachers you want to keep and teachers who need extra support.
+As with topics in previous modules, it is recommended to start thinking about retention and intervention strategies at the beginning of the school year by considering multiple data sources you could use to identify teachers you want to keep and teachers who need extra support.
 In order to create a culture of excellence, ongoing, positive, constructive feedback on teacher performance is essential.

 We recognize that in some cases there are district-specific requirements to recommend tenured teachers for dismissal, which may include the development and execution of a formal growth or intervention plan.
 In those cases, this module is a supplement to already established processes.